-What is the hCG diet plan?
+What is the hCG diet?

 Human chorionic gonadotropin, or hCG, is a hormone produced during pregnancy to help the baby grow.
-While it has been used for different purposes in the medical community for decades, it has recently become the centerpiece of the hCG fad diet that uses hCG drops, shots, or pills to suppress appetite and cause weight loss.
+While it has been used for different purposes in the medical community for decades, it has recently become the centerpiece of the hCG fad diet that uses hCG drops, injections, or pills to suppress appetite and cause weight loss.
 Here's what you need to know about the hCG diet plan:

 1. The hCG diet will probably help you lose weight, but there's a catch.